 ICANN should remain headquartered in the United States.
 The issue of jurisdiction remains controversial – WP1 or the broader CCWG should probably discuss.

-(c) to operate as a multi-stakeholder, private sector led organization with input from the public, for whose benefit ICANN shall in all events act.
+(c) to operate as a multi-stakeholder, bottom-up private sector led organization with input from the public, for whose benefit ICANN shall in all events act.

 Suggestion: This phrasing and in particular the operating as a MS organization for the benefit of the public is not explicit in the core values or mission and should be integrated into one or the other sections of the bylaws.

-ICANN is a private organization and nothing in this Affirmation should be construed as control by any one entity.
+ICANN is a private organization and nothing in this Affirmation should be construed as control by any one entity or stakeholder group interest.

 AoC 9 and 10 have already been addressed already by the group.